 View Definitions →Privacy-first website analytics — client beacon, 5 event types, 2 Aurora tables, 6 indexes, admin API with 10 aggregation fields, security & abuse prevention, 24-page coverage map, KCC/TBCC integration.
 Zero cookies, zero third-party deps.

-View Guide →Runtime configuration, subscription management, payment processing, and performance tuning.
+View Reference →Runtime configuration, subscription management, payment processing, and performance tuning.
 How to operate and optimize The Trinity Beast Infrastructure day-to-day.

-Complete reference for all 30 runtime parameters — system mode profiles, cache tuning, DB pool settings, usage log batching, and price source configuration.
+Complete reference for all 80 runtime parameters across 12 categories — system mode profiles, cache tuning, DB pool settings, usage log batching, price source configuration, webhook tiers, and rate limiting.

 View Reference →Subscription lifecycle management — Stripe SDK integration, webhook processing, Customer Portal, tier upgrades/downgrades, cancellations, LRS add-on lifecycle, payment failure grace period, and cache invalidation.